-- 1. ADEQUATE SAMPLING (with evidence from field notes, JTARs etc) - 1.1.
-Is there adequate evidence that the resident had appropriate sampling across all domains (Selectivity, Clinical Reasoning, Professionalism, Patient Centered Approach, Procedure Skills, Communication Skills)?
-Yes No Comments below
+1. ADEQUATE SAMPLING (with evidence from field notes, ITARs, etc.)

+1.1.
+Is there adequate evidence that the resident had appropriate sampling across all skill dimensions (Selectivity, Clinical Reasoning, Professionalism, Patient Centered Approach, Procedure Skills, Communication Skills)?

+No - Comments below

-I.2.
-Is there adequate evidence that the resident had appropriate sampling across all locations of care (office emergency, hospital, home, long-term care and community)?
+1.2.
+Is there adequate evidence that the resident had appropriate sampling across all locations of care (office, emergency, hospital, home, long-term care and community)?